IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_hashicorpvault.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `authentication_method` - (Required, String) Choose the authentication method for your HashiCorp Vault instance.
+	* `authentication_method` - (Required, String) The authentication method for your HashiCorp Vault instance.
 	  * Constraints: Allowable values are: `token`, `approle`, `userpass`, `github`.
-	* `dashboard_url` - (Required, String) Type the URL that you want to navigate to when you click the HashiCorp Vault integration tile.
+	* `dashboard_url` - (Required, String) The URL of the HashiCorp Vault server dashboard for this integration.
+In the graphical UI, this is the dashboard that the browser will navigate to when you click the HashiCorp Vault integration tile.
-	* `default_secret` - (Optional, String) Type a default secret name that will be selected or used if no list of secret names are returned from your HashiCorp Vault instance.
+	* `default_secret` - (Optional, String) A default secret name that will be selected or used if no list of secret names are returned from your HashiCorp Vault instance.
-	* `name` - (Required, String) Enter a name for this tool integration.
-This name is displayed on your toolchain.
+	* `name` - (Required, String) The name used to identify this tool integration.
+Secret references include this name to identify the secrets store where the secrets reside.
+All secrets store tools integrated into a toolchain should have a unique name to allow secret resolution to function properly.
-	* `password` - (Optional, String) Type or select the authentication password for your HashiCorp Vault instance.
+	* `password` - (Optional, String) The authentication password for your HashiCorp Vault instance when using the 'userpass' authentication method.
+This parameter is ignored for other authentication methods.
-	* `path` - (Required, String) Type the mount path where your secrets are stored in your HashiCorp Vault instance.
+	* `path` - (Required, String) The mount path where your secrets are stored in your HashiCorp Vault instance.
-	* `role_id` - (Optional, String) Type or select the authentication role ID for your HashiCorp Vault instance.
+	* `role_id` - (Optional, String) The authentication role ID for your HashiCorp Vault instance when using the 'approle' authentication method.
+This parameter is ignored for other authentication methods.
+Note, 'role_id' should be treated as a secret and should not be shared in plaintext.
-	* `secret_filter` - (Optional, String) Type a regular expression to filter the list of secret names returned from your HashiCorp Vault instance.
+	* `secret_filter` - (Optional, String) A regular expression to filter the list of secret names returned from your HashiCorp Vault instance.
-	* `secret_id` - (Optional, String) Type or select the authentication secret ID for your HashiCorp Vault instance.
+	* `secret_id` - (Optional, String) The authentication secret ID for your HashiCorp Vault instance when using the 'approle' authentication method.
+This parameter is ignored for other authentication methods.
-	* `server_url` - (Required, String) Type the server URL for your HashiCorp Vault instance.
+	* `server_url` - (Required, String) The server URL for your HashiCorp Vault instance.
-	* `token` - (Optional, String) Type or select the authentication token for your HashiCorp Vault instance.
+	* `token` - (Optional, String) The authentication token for your HashiCorp Vault instance when using the 'github' and 'token' authentication methods.
+This parameter is ignored for other authentication methods.
-	* `username` - (Optional, String) Type or select the authentication username for your HashiCorp Vault instance.
+	* `username` - (Optional, String) The authentication username for your HashiCorp Vault instance when using the 'userpass' authentication method.
+This parameter is ignored for other authentication methods.
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.